-/ Home / Your Council / Your Services / Planning and Development Service
+/ Home / Your Council / Your Services / Development and Infrastructure

-The Planning and Development Service provides a framework for how land is used throughout the Highland region.
+The Development and Infrastructure Service provides a framework for how land is used throughout the Highland region.
 This includes a wide range of factors from home extensions to large renewables projects.
 These activities in the ‘built environment’ are known as 'development' and will likely require planning permission.

 Decisions about planning applications are based on the 'development plan' which sets out the planning issues in a specific area.
 In Highland this takes the form of the recently adopted Highland-wide Local Development Plan and the three area Local Development Plans which will replace the existing Local Plans over the next few years.